-- This information will be included in the student's Wade College Student Financial Plan and covered with the student by the Office of the Director of Financial Services.
+- This information will be included in the student's Wade College Student Financial Plan and covered with the student by the Financial Services Department.

 - All four pages of this document constitutes the entire Wade College Student Financial Plan.
 Future revisions/updates to the first page of a student’s Wade College Student Financial Plan will be sent to the student electronically via email and a copy placed in the student’s financial folder found on the secure college network.

 The federal student financial aid payments shown on the Wade College Student Financial Plan are usually made in equal installments for each term in each academic year.
 Once all the required paperwork is accurately completed, submitted, and the student begins classes, the student’s federal financial aid is automatically credited to his or her account each term.
 Federal student financial aid is sent to the college electronically.Federal Publication